-I conclude by reading the commentary Hebrews 11:5 gives us of Enoch, "By faith Enoch was taken from this life, so that he did not experience death; he could not be found, because God had taken him away.
+I conclude by reading again the commentary Hebrews 11:5 gives us of Enoch, "By faith Enoch was taken from this life, so that he did not experience death; he could not be found, because God had taken him away.
 For before he was taken, he was commended as one who pleased God."

 Is it worth it to walk with God in a world that ignores God?
 Yes.
 Why?
 Because the person who walks with God is the person who pleases God.
-And the person who pleases God is the person whose faith is in the Son of God.
-And the person whose faith is in the Son of God is the person who will enjoy the presence of God forever and ever.
+And the person who pleases God is the person whose faith is in the Son of God is the person who will enjoy the presence of God forever and ever.
 Amen.